How does thermostat work

 HVAC

-The answer to 'how does thermostat work' is that a thermostat is a device that controls the temperature in a home or building by turning the heating or cooling system on and off as needed.
-It does this by measuring the current temperature and comparing it to the desired temperature set by the user.
-When the temperature drops below the set point, the thermostat triggers the heating system to turn on and warm the space.
-When the temperature reaches the set point, the thermostat turns the heating system off.
+The answer to 'how does thermostat work' is that a thermostat is a device that monitors and regulates the temperature in a home or building.
+It does this by continuously measuring the temperature in the space and turning the heating or cooling system on or off as needed to maintain the desired temperature set by the homeowner.

 Sources